 In 2004, Purdue ended a 14-year absence from the NCAA Tournament and posted a 17-15 overall mark.
 The Boilermakers knocked off four Top 25 opponents in a season for the first time since 1985, and earned their first national ranking since 1990 with the No. 24 spot in the Sept.
 6 AVCA Coaches Poll.
 The team topped No. 9 Colorado State in the NCAA first round, marking Purdue's first postseason win since the 1987 NCAA Tournament.

 Shondell guided the 2005 Boilermakers to the NCAA Sweet 16 for the first time since 1987.
 Purdue spent 13 weeks among the nation's top 25, and saw setter Renata Dargan become the program's first All-American since 1989, as she earned honorable mention accolades.
-The team finished with a 25-9 mark, the most wins for the program since 1985, including a 12-8 Big Ten record and a Sweet 16 loss to eventual national champion Washington.
+The team finished with a 25-9 mark, the most wins for the program since 1985, including a 12-8 Big Ten record.

 The 2007 Boilermakers managed a 19-14 record, including a third-place Big Ten finish, its best since 1990.
-Purdue advanced to the NCAA Tournament second round for the fourth-straight season, making it one of only 12 teams to do so.
+Purdue advanced to the NCAA Tournament second round for the fourth-straight season.

 The 2008 season brought the Boilermakers their third NCAA Sweet 16 berth and saw the team post its highest overall and conference win totals since 1985 and 1987.
 Stephanie Lynch was named as the program's first AVCA first team All-America selection since 1985 as Purdue went 26-9, including a 13-7 Big Ten mark and fourth-place finish.

-In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked opponents with a lineup that included just two seniors.
-Sophomore outside hitter Tiffany Fisher garnered honorable mention All-Big Ten acclaim, while rookie outside hitter Ariel Turner was named to the Big Ten All-Freshmen team.
+In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked foes with a lineup that included just two seniors.

-The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history (No. 4 Penn State on Oct.
-8) and continued on to best top-ranked Florida in the Sweet 16.
-With a 24-11 overall mark and 12-8 Big Ten record, the team finished fourth in conference play.
-Setter Jaclyn Hart earned third team All-America honors and was named as a unanimous All-Big Ten selection.
-Redshirt freshman outside hitter Catherine Rebarchak was named to the All-Big Ten Freshman Team.
+The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history and continued on to best top-ranked Florida in the Sweet 16.
+With a 24-11 overall mark and 12-8 Big Ten record, the team finished fourth in the league.
+Setter Jaclyn Hart earned third team All-America honors and was a unanimous All-Big Ten selection.

 Shondell brought 22 years of experience to the Boilermaker sidelines.
 In 13 years at Muncie Central High School, Shondell led the Bearcats to four state titles, including the 2002 championship, and a 428-52 record (.891), good for the second-best winning percentage in Indiana high school volleyball history.